Victoria County History: History

 From 1902 the joint general editors were H. Arthur Doubleday and William Page.
 Doubleday resigned (in acrimonious circumstances) in 1904, leaving Page as sole general editor until his death in 1934.
 In 1932 Page bought the rights to the ailing project for a nominal sum, donating it to the Institute of Historical Research the following year.
 Page was succeeded as general editor by L. F. Salzman, who remained in post until 1949.
 The early volumes depended heavily on the efforts of a large number of young research workers, mostly female, fresh from degree courses at Oxford, Cambridge, London or the Scottish universities, for whom other employment opportunities were limited: the VCH of this period has been described as "a history for gentlemen largely researched by ladies".

 From 1909 until 1931 Frederick Smith, later 2nd Viscount Hambleden, was the VCH's major sponsor.
 In February 2005 the Heritage Lottery Fund awarded the VCH £3,374,000 to fund the England's Past for Everyone project, which ran from September that year until February 2010.

 Progress

-The first VCH volume was published in 1901, and publication continued slowly throughout the 20th century, although in some counties it has come to a halt, especially during the First World War and again in the 1970s.
+The first VCH volume was published in 1901, and publication continued slowly throughout the 20th century, although in some counties it has come to a halt, especially during World War I and again in the 1970s.
 Some inactive counties have recently been reactivated.

 There are now more than 230 VCH volumes, with around three new volumes published per year.
 Each is published with a red cover, and they are therefore sometimes known as "the big red books".
 When the Institute of Historical Research published a short history of the project to mark the 75th anniversary of taking it over, it was titled The Little Big Red Book.
 A special edition Jubilee book was published in 2012, A Diamond Jubilee Celebration 1899–2012.

 A map showing the publication status appears on the VCH website.